developersteve/telstra-messaging-php/README.md

-# Using the TelstraDev Messaging API in PHP to send a SMS
+# Using the Telstra Messaging API in PHP to send a SMS

 This is an example of the Telstra Messaging API using plain PHP to send a SMS.